 Start your tour at one beach, explore the ruined houses, baths and shops and when you reach the other beach, get the swimming costume out and run into the Mediterranean sea.

-Considering how old Phaselis is, I really did get a feel for how daily life was, when the city was in its prime.
+Considering how old the ruins are, I really did get a feel for how daily life was, when the city was in its prime.
 The long waterway canals, round theatre and ancient agoras were carefully planned and built around the main harbor street that gives way to views of the crystal blue sea and golden beaches.

 You certainly don’t need a guide to explore the ruins as you are handed information when arriving and at certain points around the ruins, detailed information is given to fill you in on the background of the area of the city that you are exploring.